-- 1. Clean mating surfaces of body seat, disc and retaining ring with stiff wire brush in the direction of the machine grooves. - 2.
-Install new seat (6) onto disc so that the o-ring bead side is against the disc with the holes aligned. - 3.
-Start at the top of the disc and install a section of retaining ring (7) with three new seat bolts (8) and lightly tighten seat bolts until the bolt heads touch the retaining ring. - 4.
-Apply a think film of FDA silicone grease such as Dow Corning #7 to the exposed rubber surface and close the valve so that the disc is level with the flange face with in $+/-\frac{1}{4}$ in. - 5.
-Tighten the seat bolts in a crossover pattern in two steps to the torque given in Table 3 using a socket wrench. - Cycle valve open and closed and verify that disc closes within +/- 1/4 in of center.
-Conduct a pressure test, If necessary, tighten seat bolts 1/2 turn to stop any leakage.
+- Clean mating surfaces of body seat, disc, and retaining ring with stiff wire brush in the direction of the machine grooves. - 2.
+Install new seat (6) onto disc so that the o-ring bead side is against the disc with the holes aligned. - Start at the top of the disc and install a section of retaining ring (7) with three new seat hex head cap screws (8) and lightly tighten seat bolts until the bolt heads touch the retaining ring. - 4.
+Apply a thin film of FDA silicone grease such as Dow Corning #7 to the exposed rubber surface and close the valve so that the disc is level with the flange face within +/- 1/8 in. - 5.
+Tighten the seat hex head cap screw in a crossover pattern in two steps to the torque given in Table 3 using a socket wrench. - 6.
+Cycle valve open and closed and verify that disc closes within +/- 1/8 in of center.
+Conduct a pressure test.
+If necessary, tighten seat hex head cap screw 1⁄2 turn to stop any leakage.